PhantomBot/nightly-build/README.md

 Windows does not support 32-bit (x86) due to Oracle dropping support for it.

-The historical build is a copy of the _PhantomBot-nightly-arm-bsd-other.zip_ package.
-If you are using 64-bit (x86_64) Windows, Linux, or macOS, you may need to download the latest copy for your platform and then copy the appropriate _launch_ scripts and _java-runtime_ folders into the historical package.
+The historical build is a copy of the _PhantomBot-nightly-bot.zip_ package.
+If you are using 64-bit (x86_64) Windows, Linux, macOS, or an arm64/aarch64-based platform, you may need to download the latest copy of the runtime for your platform and then copy the appropriate _launch_ scripts and _java-runtime_ folders into the historical package.

 # Notice
 Use this nightly build at your own risk!
 The master branch is not always fully tested.
 The nightly build may not even launch.
 There may be new features added which may cause problems with your PhantomBot environment.
 Do not take parts of the nightly build and install into an earlier version of PhantomBot unless told to by a developer.
 The PhantomBot core, scripts, and web modules are all tightly related.